Water Cube

-The facility was originally constructed to host the aquatics competitions at the 2008 Summer Olympics and Paralympics.
-During the Olympics — where it hosted diving, swimming and synchronized swimming events — 25 world records were broken in swimming.
+The Water Cube was originally constructed to host the aquatics competitions at the 2008 Summer Olympics and Paralympics.
+During the 2008 Olympics—where it hosted diving, swimming and synchronized swimming events—25 world records were broken in this facility.
 In July 2010, a renovation of the facility was completed, which included the addition of a 12000 sqm public water park.

-With Beijing being awarded the 2022 Winter Olympics, the Water Cube became known as the Ice Cube as part of the Water Cube was renovated in 2019 to allow the hosting of curling events.
+After renovation and adaptive configuration, the Water Cube also hosted the 2022 Winter Olympics and Paralympics.